reedhhw/bridgefy-ios-developer-1/README.md

                                     options: options)
 ```

-Sending a dictionary without encryption to another user using just mesh:
+Sending a dictionary without encryption to another user using only mesh:

 ```objective-c
 //Objective-C